bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 		];
 ```

 As an example of how to localize strings, let's change the message displayed to a user when they add an item to their cart.
-By default, the message "Product successfully added to your cart." is displayed.
+By default, the message "Product successfully added to your cart." displays.
 Instead, let's update that language and include a link to your store's cart.

 1. Using either a child theme or child plugin, declare a function named `update_add_to_cart_message()` that accepts `$js_i18n_array` as an arguement.
 2. Within `update_add_to_cart_message()`, set the new value for the `['ajax_add_to_cart_success']` key located in the nested `['cart']` array to `'Item added to cart. <a href="/cart">View Cart!</a>'`.
 Note that this is an example and your store's cart might have a different slug than `/cart`.